 This weekend I’ll finish the sails and rigging and start more paper and fabric ships.
 I want to begin the year with a substantial fleet, an auspicious and nautical beginning to 2018.

-It is a lovely circumstance to have an expanse of days ahead of me that can fully accommodate a current hermit inclination.
-And the combination of having let go of a lot of things during a fall possessions purge and having a photo shoot for an upcoming magazine feature right before the holidays, I’m unusually tidy and organized.
+It is lovely to have an expanse of days ahead of me that can fully accommodate a current hermit inclination.
+And the combination of having let go of a lot of things during a fall purge and having a photo shoot for a magazine feature right before the holidays, I’m unusually tidy and organized.
 There are twinkle lights and quilts and happy plants – it’s pretty cozy.